AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/outgoing-emails.md

 ---
 # Configure outgoing emails

-By default, email support is **disabled** on Staging and Production environments.
-You must enable email support on an environment to send emails including Welcome, password reset, and two-factor authentication emails for Cloud project users.
+You can enable outgoing email on an environment to send two-factor authentication or reset password emails for Cloud project users.
+By default, outgoing email is enabled on Production environments even though the [!UICONTROL Outgoing emails] may appear **Off** in the environment settings regardless of status until you set the [`enable_smtp` property](#enable-emails-in-the-cli).

-You can manage email support for each Cloud project environment from the Project Web Interface or from the command line.
+You can enable and disable outgoing emails for each environment from the Project Web Interface or from the command line.

 {{redeploy-warning}}